-Your dog might not be overheated from physical exertion, but he may be running a fever due to an underlying issue.
+Your dog might not be overheated from physical exertion, but he or she may be running a fever due to an underlying issue.
 Elevated body temperature can be indicative of the immune system fighting infection.
-A dog's temp typically runs normal at 102.5°F, according to the Natural Dog Health Remedies website, so you should consult your vet for anything above that reading.
+A dog's temperature typically runs normal at 102.5 Fahrenheit, so you should consult your vet for anything above that reading.

 Heavy dogs can struggle to breathe more than their fit canine counterparts.
 Extra body weight may compress the lungs so it takes more effort for your dog to move the air.
-Panting is the body's way of increasing airflow by causing the dog to breathe heavily to get oxygen, according to the Natural Dog Health Remedies website.
+Panting is the body's way of increasing airflow by causing the dog to breathe heavily to get oxygen.
 Reduce your dog's struggle by consulting with your vet about a weight-loss program.

 Panting with no apparent reason can signal the presence of various disorders.
-According to Dr. Bari Spielman of the Pet Place website, respiratory, cardiovascular, blood and neurological issues are typically associated with heavy breathing as the body responds to being compromised.
-Potential causes can include:
+Respiratory, cardiovascular, blood, and neurological issues are typically associated with heavy breathing as the body responds to being compromised.

 - Anemia or carbon monoxide poisoning.